 I’m quitting because at 12 and 9 my kids are now cognizant of what “drunk” is; those eyes are watching me closely and if binge drinking dad keeps going down this path, it’s only a matter of time before I embarrass myself and destroy my reputation in their eyes permanently.

 Something especially important for the family men out there.

-How can we as husbands and fathers say we’ll be there to protect our family is something were to happen if we’re blacked out or passed out sleeping when shit hits the fan?
+How can we as husbands and fathers say we’ll be there to protect our family if something were to happen when we’re blacked out or passed out and sleeping when shit hits the fan?

 Drunks add to problems, they don’t solve them and I will never again be a liability to my family.